 Economic Complexity Index (ECI)

 The ECI package allows you to compute the economic complexity index for any bi-partite network configuration.
-This code was used in the project: Li, Linde and Shimao, 2019, Major Complexity Index and College Skill Production, Mimeo.
-If you use this package we ask that you please cite the above work.
+This code was used in the project: Li, Linde and Shimao, 2024, Major-Occupation Specificity and College Skill Production, Forthcoming-JHR If you use this package we ask that you please cite the above work.

 Usage example